humbertoarndt/project-euler/README.md

 Repository with my [Project Euler](https://projecteuler.net/) solutions.

 ### Used Language
-For now, my solutions arein C.
+For now, my solutions are in C.
 ___

 | ID | Problem | Language | Solved |